awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSyncJob.md

 Required: No

  ** EndTime **   <a name="Kendra-Type-DataSourceSyncJob-EndTime"></a>
-The UNIX datetime that the synchronization job completed\.
+The Unix timestamp when the synchronization job completed\.
 Type: Timestamp
 Required: No